vanruc/todoApp/README.md

 ### Configure Wildfly datasource to support MySQL

-It is easier to start your Skyve Application with H2 Database, it does not require any extra configurations.
+It is easier to start your Skyve Application with H2 Database as it does not require any extra configurations.
 However, in this tutorial I want to place you on the real world of Enterprise Application Development by using MySQL Database.

 You can check if MySQL installed on your system, if not you can go to [MySQL Download](https://dev.mysql.com/downloads/mysql/), choose the right version for your system, and install MySQL on your system.